Hoka Mafate X Review | Worth It In 2026?

 Long descents are handled confidently by the Mafate X. The combination of cushioning and reliable traction allows you to bomb downhills with less fatigue and impact on your joints, though the high stack height requires some adjustment on technical sections.

-After 50+ miles of testing, I’ve noticed minimal wear on the lugs, suggesting excellent durability from the Vibram Megagrip compound.
+After 100 miles of testing, I’ve noticed minimal wear on the lugs, revealing excellent durability from the Vibram Megagrip compound.
 This is especially important given the premium price point of these super shoes.

 Overall, the Mafate X delivers excellent traction for the ultra-distance runner who prioritizes reliability on varied terrain rather than specialized performance on extreme surfaces.